Oral history interview with Elisabeth D. Model, 1977 May 19

 MR. MCNAUGHT: In the 30s?

-MS. MODEL: Yes, it was in the 30s and of course I -- he was always very nice and the funniest part was the first time when I was there he took me to his -- to have tea in the very big living room, a long, long refectory table and on each end was -- I never can forget this -- a big glass bowl with different -- on one side was green balls and the other side was red or something and it was very colorful.
-And on one end sat a big fat, red haired woman and it was Mrs. Epstein.
-She was very nice.
-She was very quiet and -- yeah, I forgot to say she was the educator of his illegitimate children.
+MS. MODEL: Yes, it was in the 30s.
+And of course I –- he was always very nice.
+And the funny part was the first time when I was there.
+He took me to his –- to have tea in a very big living room, a long, long refectory table.
+And on each end was –- I never can forget this –- a big glass bowl with different –- on one side with green bulb-balls, and the other side was red or something.
+In any case, it was very colorful.
+And on one end sat a big, fat, red-haired woman and it was Mrs. Epstein [Margaret Dunlop].
+She was very nice; she was very quiet.
+And –- yeah, I forgot to say she was the educator of his illegitimate children.
 She had no children.
 She educated all his children.

 MR. MCNAUGHT: Really?

 MS. MODEL: Yeah, she was a fabulous woman.
-So when we left I said to my friend, I said, "You know, George, she looks -- I don't know what she is but she looks like a big, fat Polish Jewess," and he said, "She's neither Polish nor is Jewish.
-She is from Ireland and she's Catholic."
+So when we left I said to my friend, I said, “You know, George, she looks –- I don’t know what she is, but she looks like a big, fat Polish Jewess.”
+And he said, “She’s neither Polish nor is Jewish.
+She is from Ireland [laughs] and she’s Catholic.”

 MR. MCNAUGHT: Ireland?